 The Siri translator may come in handy in a number of situations.

 Out at a French restaurant (which can be a lot of fun), but don’t know the basic restaurant vocabulary?
-Just have Siri translate your order and hold up the phone for the waiter to read.
+Just have Siri translate your order and hold up the phone so the waiter can read it.

 Or, maybe you’re walking down the streets of Berlin and wondering where the nearest beer pub is.
 Just ask Siri to translate the query into German, then have her read the translation aloud to a random person on the street.